Upgraded free independence phenomena for random unitaries: Tools for the general approach

-In the proof of Theorem \ref{thm: freeness of Pinsker}, we will be concerned with the limiting type of a countable tuple of independent Haar random unitary matrices.
-In particular, we rely on the fact that this limit exists almost surely.
+We will also rely on the fact that the limit of the type of a tuple of Haar random unitary matrices exists almost surely, which follows from concentration of measure.
 The proof is the same as \cite[Lemma 4.2]{FJP2023}, so we only give a sketch below.
 In the following, we denote the dual pairing of a type $\mu$ with a formula $\phi$ by $\mu[\phi]$.

 \begin{lem} Fix a free ultrafilter $\cU$ on $\bN$.
 Let $U_1^{(n)}$, $U_2^{(n)}$, \dots be independent $n \times n$ Haar random unitaries.
 For each $\cL_{\tr}$-formula $\phi$ in countably many variables, let